Skip to content

 This module introduces apprentices to the principal issues facing organisations in the twenty-first century in respect of leading, managing and shaping organisations to create value for a range of stakeholders.
 It aims to develop the vital people management skills and knowledge considered to be necessary for managers and leaders to work with the complexities presented in modern contexts and respond to these in a reflective, agile, creative, and adaptable manner.

-The module will explore Organisational Leadership, particularly within the reality of the new dynamic environment within which businesses operate today.
-Apprentices will have the opportunity to explore the evolution of leadership theories, leading to more modern leadership concepts (ethics, governance, diversity, emotional intelligence, etc).
+The module will explore Organisational Leadership, particularly within the reality of a new dynamic work environment within which businesses operate today.
+Apprentices will have the opportunity to explore the evolution of leadership theories, leading to more modern leadership concepts (ethics, governance, organisational structure, diversity, emotional intelligence, etc).

 This higher apprenticeship will explore and reflect on individual leadership styles and the need for resilience, robustness and agility, as business environments internally and externally evolve.
 There is particular emphasis on VUCA (volatile, uncertain, complex and ambiguous) as a conceptualisation of today's business environment.